alexandredpy/PRAIbot/README.md

     !prai           # Calls PRAI
-    !prai force     # Mentions PRAI in case of emergency !prai version   # Prints the version of the bot !prai help      # Prints this help message
+    !prai force     # Mentions PRAI in case of emergency !prai version   # Prints the version of the bot !prai broadcast # Mentions all the SR in case of ultimate emergency !prai help      # Prints this help message
    ```